 When “One Flew Over the Cuckoo’s Nest” won the five most important Oscars there are to win (Best Picture, Director, Actor, Actress and Screenplay), it became the second film in the history of the Academy Awards to do so, after filmmaker Frank Capra won the very same top five Oscars with Columbia’s “It Happened One Night” (1934).
 Ms. Fletcher: “ When ‘One Flew Over the Cuckoo’s Nest’ was the next movie to win the top five, Frank Capra sent me a telegram, welcoming me to the five Oscar club.
 That was very nice.”
 Since then, “Silence of the Lambs” (1991) has been to the only picture to join the club.

-Always best remembered for her role of nurse Ratched, a performance which is ranked by the American Film Institute as the fifth greatest screen villain of all time, Ms. Fletcher resides in Los Angeles and has appeared in numerous films over the years, in a wide variety of screen roles and both in leading and supporting roles.
-A working actress from the late 1950s, she retired in the early 1960s and took an eleven year hiatus from acting to raise her two sons from her marriage to producer Jerry Bick, until she returned to the screen in her husband’s production of “Thieves Like Us” (1974), directed by Robert Altman.
+Always best remembered for her role of nurse Ratched, a performance which is ranked by the American Film Institute as the fifth-greatest screen villain of all time, Ms. Fletcher resides in Los Angeles and has appeared in numerous films over the years, in a wide variety of screen roles and both in leading and supporting roles.
+A working actress from the late 1950s, she retired in the early 1960s; she took an eleven-year hiatus from acting to raise her two sons from her marriage to producer Jerry Bick until she returned to the screen in her husband’s production of “Thieves Like Us” (1974), directed by Robert Altman.

 Did you catch the acting bug again right away?

 When you returned to the screen with “Thieves Like Us” and “Russian Roulette”, you were in your early 40s.
-Did that limit your prospects as an actress and as a possible leading for the years to come?
+Did that limit your prospects as an actress and a leading lady for the years to come?

 Of course.
-I couldn’t be a leading woman, I couldn’t play romantic parts.
-I think from that time on I was a character actress, and everybody knew that.
+I couldn’t be a leading woman; I couldn’t play romantic parts.
+I think from that time on, I was a character actress, and everybody knew that.
 But I didn’t have a problem with that.
-That’s just the way it was, I was 41 when we finished “One Flew Over the Cuckoo’s Nest” .
+That’s just the way it was; I was forty-one when we finished “One Flew Over the Cuckoo’s Nest” .

 Yes, that’s true.
-I think they turned it down for the same reason all the major studios turned it down: one of them was that they were familiar with the book, but not with the director at that time.
-Also, you know nothing about this character of nurse Ratched, you don’t know why she ended up being the way she was, there’s no life to her except to what you bring to it.
+I think they turned it down for the same reason all the major studios turned it down: one of them was that they were familiar with the book but not with the director at that time.
+Also, you know nothing about this character of nurse Ratched; you don’t know why she ended up being the way she was, there’s no life to her, except for what you bring to it.
 So that’s kind of an actors’ problem to make a character like that acceptable, believable and authentic.
 Milos Forman’s reputation was for comedy pretty much, and I think these actresses were just afraid that he would turn them into monsters.
 But I didn’t give that a second thought because it was such an opportunity, and I didn’t know about these other actresses until we were about halfway shooting.
-It also took me a long time to get the part, but every time I would meet with Milos Forman, he would say, ‘Go home and forget about this, because you’re not going to get it.’
-And I would, I’d forget about it, but two or three months later, they would call and I’d see him again.
+It also took me a long time to get the part, but every time I would meet with Milos Forman, he would say, ‘Go home and forget about this because you’re not going to get it.’
+And I would, I’d forget about it, but two or three months later, they would call, and I’d see him again.
 This happened four or five times over a period of a year.
-What I didn’t realize, is that they were offering it to a lot of other women at the same time.
-And so, in the end, I think he liked me and he asked me to audition for two producers.
-We went to a place and we were supposed to put it on video, but the cameraman didn’t show up – Haskell Wexler who died recently – so Milos and I just acted out the scenes for the producers, with Milos playing all the other parts, and they said, ‘Yes!’
+What I didn’t realize is that they were offering it to a lot of other women at the same time.
+And so, in the end, I think he liked me, and he asked me to audition for two producers.
+We went to a place, and we were supposed to put it on video, but the cameraman didn’t show up—Haskell Wexler who died recently—so Milos and I just acted out the scenes for the producers, with Milos playing all the other parts, and they said, ‘Yes!’
 That’s how it happened.
 A week later, I went to Oregon to start shooting.

-Were you able to have any demands, about your salary or other things that might have been important to you?
+Were you able to make any demands about your salary or other things that might have been important to you?

 You and Jack Nicholson were no strangers to each other, right?
 Since you knew each other from Jeff Corey’s acting class many years earlier.

 We were in his class, but we didn’t work together.
 Sometimes I was in a class that he wasn’t in, or he was in a class I wasn’t in.
 They were held in the evenings as I had a daytime job, working in a doctor’s office, making fifty dollars a week (laughs).
 I don’t know how I lived on that, but I did.
 And I also paid Jeff Corey to teach me.
 He was a wonderful actor, all about authenticity, natural behavior, and improvisation.
 My first improvisation in his class was with Robert Blake.
-When I graduated from University and came across cross-country with my two roommates, that Summer of 1957, we arrived in Los Angeles and I only had eleven dollars left after this big, long trip we took, three months crossing the United States.
+When I graduated from University and came across cross-country with my two roommates, that Summer of 1957, we arrived in Los Angeles, and I only had eleven dollars left after this big, long trip we took, three months crossing the United States.
 We visited people and relatives, we saw the sights, went to all the National Parks.
-Actually, I was on my way to New York to be a theatre actress, I didn’t really have a lot of respect for movies.
-I thought it was mostly make-up, mirrors, lights and beauty, and that’s why my passion was the theatre.
+Actually, I was on my way to New York to be a theater actress; I didn’t really have a lot of respect for movies.
+I thought it was mostly make-up, mirrors, lights, and beauty, and that’s why my passion was the theatre.
 But when I arrived in Los Angeles, I had to stay there and get a job.
-My plan was to go to New York when I had saved enough money, although I don’t know how I was gonna go by making fifty dollars a week, but one thing led to another and so I stayed here: I fell in love and got married.
+I planned to go to New York when I had saved enough money, although I don’t know how I was gonna go by making fifty dollars a week but one thing led to another and so I stayed here; I fell in love and got married.
 That’s the way life is.

 In film, you have close-ups, and theatrics are very soon revealed.
-So believe is the main thing: believe in what you’re doing, believe who you are in your character, so you can feel it in an authentic way and find something in yourself that can put yourself in those shoes: that’s been my experience really.
-Sometimes it’s much more difficult than other times to make that happen, it really depends on the language you and your director and the other actors are speaking.
+So belief is the main thing; believe in what you’re doing, believe who you are in your character, so you can feel it authentically and find something in yourself that can put yourself in those shoes: that’s been my experience really.
+Sometimes it’s much more difficult than other times to make that happen; it really depends on the language you and your director and the other actors are speaking.
 But Milos Forman had a big emphasis on natural behavior.
 You know, he wasn’t that secure in the English language, so he would keep asking, ‘Is that natural?
 Does it sound natural?
 Is it the way people actually speak to one another?’
 So that was right up my alley.

 As far as the film was concerned, was he secure about himself?

-When you are shooting a film, any film, do you have the need to see the rushes?
+When you are shooting a film, any film, do you need to see the rushes?

 No, I don’t like to see the rushes.
-And even when the film is all ready, edited and all that, then I sometimes have a problem (laughs).
-I’m not crazy about watching myself at all, and there are some movies like “Cuckoo’s Nest” that I can’t watch anymore, because it’s too painful.
-I just find it so painful to watch – as a movie, you know.
-It’s wonderfully made, but it’s like I can’t watch “The Killing Fields” ; movies that are violent with people that are inhumane to each other.
+And even when the film is all ready, edited and all that, I sometimes have a problem [laughs].
+I’m not crazy about watching myself at all, and there are some movies like “Cuckoo’s Nest” that I can’t watch anymore because it’s too painful.
+I just find it so painful to watch—as a movie, you know.
+It’s wonderfully made, but it’s like I can’t watch “The Killing Fields” —movies that are violent with people that are inhumane to each other.
 The older I get, the less tolerance I have for that, even though I know it’s worthwhile, but I’m too tender-hearted nowadays.
-I saw “The Revenant”, although it was difficult.
+I saw “The Revenant,” although it was difficult.
 But I like doing it, that’s what I really like: the actual shooting of a film, doing scenes, but I’m not too crazy watching it.
 I’m happy to do so when they say, ‘You need to see this so you can change something or other,’ but just to watch myself?
 I’m not good at that.
 I’m not objective.
-Some actors, like Warren Beatty, he can watch himself and be quite objective, but I’m not (laughs).
+Some actors, like Warren Beatty, can watch themselves and be quite objective, but I’m not [laughs].

 Are you nervous when a film of yours is shown for the first time to an audience?